jj4giya/ity/README.md

 #### 1. Downloading your Instagram data.
 - Login to your [Instagram](https://www.instagram.com) on Desktop or
-- Login to your [Instagram](https://www.instagram.com) account on your Android and click on "Desktop Site"
+- Login to your [Instagram](https://www.instagram.com) account on your Android and click on **"Desktop Site"**
 - Go to your profile page and click on the **"Settings"** button
 - Click on **"Privacy and Security"** and go to **"Data Download"**
-- Enter your email and Request download in HTML (**IMPORTANT**) You should get a mail within an hour with a link to download your Instagram data.
+- Enter your email and Request download in HTML (**IMPORTANT**)

+You should get a mail within an hour with a link to download your Instagram data.
 Download it and go to the next step

 #### 2. Running the program.
 - First, extract your Instagram data
 - In the **followers_and_following** folder, copy **followers.html** and **following.html** to the same folder where you have downloaded ITY.exe
+- Run ITY.exe

 #### 3. Seek revenge.
-- Click on the username to get redirected to their Instagram page and feel free to unfollow them.
+- Click on the username to get redirected to their Instagram page to unfollow them.

 ### Uninstall: